Algorithms and hardness for Metric Dimension on digraphs: Abstract

 \section{Abstract}

 In the \MD problem, one asks for a minimum-size set $R$ of vertices such that for any pair of vertices of the graph, there is a vertex from $R$ whose two distances to the vertices of the pair are distinct.
 This problem has mainly been studied on undirected graphs and has gained a lot of attention in the recent years.
-We focus on directed graphs, and show how to solve the problem in linear-time on digraphs whose underlying undirected graph (ignoring multiple edges) is a tree.
-This (nontrivially) extends a previous algorithm for oriented trees.
-We then extend the method to unicyclic digraphs (understood as the digraphs whose underlying undirected multigraph has a unique cycle).
+We focus on directed graphs, and show how to solve the problem in linear time on digraphs whose underlying undirected graph (ignoring multiple edges) is a tree.
+This (non-trivially) extends a previous algorithm for oriented trees.
+We then extend the method to orientations of unicyclic graphs.
 We also give a fixed-parameter-tractable algorithm for digraphs when parameterized by the directed modular-width, extending a known result for undirected graphs.
 Finally, we show that \MD is NP-hard even on planar triangle-free acyclic digraphs of maximum degree~6.